pub-calculator-io/sip-calculator/readme.txt

 == Usage ==

-Add the SIP calculator shortcode to your page, post or sidebar:
+Add the SIP Сalculator shortcode to your page, post or sidebar:

 `[ci_sip_calculator]`

-Add the following code to your template where you would like the SIP calculator to appear:
+Add the following code to your template where you would like the SIP Сalculator to appear:

 `<?php display_ci_sip_calculator(); ?>`

 == Screenshots ==

-1. The SIP calculator Input Form.
+1. The SIP Сalculator Input Form.
-2. The SIP calculator Calculation Results.

 == Installation ==

-1. Upload the SIP calculator /ci_sip_calculator/ folder to the /wp-content/plugins/ directory.
+1. Upload the SIP Сalculator /ci_sip_calculator/ folder to the /wp-content/plugins/ directory.
-2. Activate the SIP calculator plugin through the "Plugins" menu in WordPress.
+2. Activate the SIP Сalculator plugin through the "Plugins" menu in WordPress.

 == Changelog ==

 = 1.0.0 =
-* Initial release of SIP calculator
+* Initial release of SIP Сalculator